KDE/cutehmi/README.md

 ## Running example

-**The 'SampleProject' is now obsolete and won't run.
-Please email me if you want updated example.**

-The following instructions work only with older commits.

-To run *SampleProject* example with *QtCreator* click "Projects" -> "Build & Run" -> "Run" and in the "Command line arguments" box type: `--project="projects/SampleProject.cutehmi.xml" --basedir="../CuteHMI/examples"`.
+To run *SampleProject* example with *QtCreator* click "Projects" -> "Build & Run" -> "Run" and in the "Command line arguments" box type: `--project="examples/SampleProject/SampleProject.cutehmi.xml"`.

 If anything goes wrong during loading, first check debug output and verify that paths are correct.